 Voting By Mail or at The Polls

-If you prefer to vote at the polls on Election Day, your local polling place address can be found on the back of the sample ballot booklet you receive by mail from your county elections official.
-You can also look up your polling place or call the Secretary of State's toll-free Voter Hotline at (800) 345-VOTE (8683).
+If you prefer to vote at the polls on Election Day, your local polling location address can be found on the back of the county voter information guide you receive by mail from your county elections official.
+You can also look up your polling location or call the Secretary of State's toll-free Voter Hotline at (800) 345-VOTE (8683).